 The mortgage market is much more diverse than some borrowers think.
 Besides the standard fixed-rate and adjustable-rate mortgages, there are other types of mortgages and ways to finance a home.

 Some of the other types of mortgages include:

-Pro: Opportunity to buy larger, more expensive home.
+Pro: Opportunity to buy a larger, more expensive home.

 Con: Pay a higher interest rate in exchange for the lender's higher risk.

 These are mortgages that combine elements of fixed and adjustable-rate mortgages.
-They go by confusing names such as 2/28, 5/25 or 7/23.
+They go by confusing names, such as 2/28, 5/25, and 7/23.
 A two-step mortgage features a fixed rate and payment for an initial period, followed by one adjustment, then a fixed rate and payment for the remainder of the loan term.
 A 7/23, for example, has an initial fixed period of seven years, an adjustment, and then 23 more years of payments following the adjustment.

 Pro: Opportunity for damaged-credit borrowers to buy homes and to establish better credit.